Prisca-Lab/Q-learning_Concentration/README.md

   - the *last action* provided by the agent in the previous turn
   - the *game state* i.e. how many pairs the player has found (a game state includes 4 pairs)
   - the *user state* i.e. whether the player made match or not and the suggestion they received on both the first and second card

+The actions have the same values as already said above.

 | State\Action | None | Suggest row or column | Suggest card |
 | :---         |     :---:      |          ---: | ---: |